nermin-yehia89/Twitter/README.md

 Three fragments
-1- Followers list fragment: to lookup local data until server requests new data with pagination using cursor for each page if internet connection is down request will fail and data is shown from local data base if new data received list will be updates withe new data
+1- Followers list fragment: to lookup local data until server requests new data with pagination using cursor for each page -if internet connection is down request will fail and data is shown from local data base.
+ -if new data received list will be updates withe new data.
+2- Follower Details fragment: to show follower details.